mosheDO/HSCTF-Writeups/pwn/caesar-300/README.md

 ![images/term2.png](images/term2.png)

 Great!
-As we recall from the above articles, we can now write *anything we want* to address 0x41414141.
-Let's replace that with the GOT entry for a specific function...but which function?
+As we recall from the above articles, we can now write *anything we want* to an address we input.
+We also know that our input is placed on the 31th argument of the stack.
+If we overwrite a GOT function, then we can theoretically control where the GOT entry redirects to, and get program control!

+...but which function?
 Some function has to be called after this malformed printf call to jump to give_flag, after all.

 ```
 * Code from https://stackoverflow.com/a/16374718 */